ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/NIBLFP/INSTRUCTION_SET.md

     PAGE returns the current page number
     RND returns a random number between 0 and 1
-    STAT returns the value of the INS8060 Status Register TOP returns the highest address of the NIBL program in the current page
+    STAT returns the value of the INS8060 Status Register TOP returns the highest address of the BASIC program in the current page

 Program entry
 -------------
-    AUTO n generates line numbers starting at number n (ctrl c to quit) AUTO n,m
+    AUTO n generate line numbers starting at number n (ctrl c to quit) AUTO n,m
-      generates line numbers starting at n with increment m (ctrl c to quit) BYE quit floating point basic
+      generate line numbers starting at n with increment m (ctrl c to quit) BYE (quit floating point basic, return to calling program) EDIT n
-    EDIT n
       allows editing of line n.
-Characters may be inserted with ctrl Q and<br>
+Characters may be inserted with ctrl Q,<br>
       deleted with ctrl X, ctrl C will exit

     LINK #C000 (link to user routine at hex C000)
     LIST
-    LIST n
+    LIST n (show line n)
-    LIST n-m
+    LIST n-m (show line from n until m)
-    NEW
-    NEW x
+    NEW (clear BASIC program, set PAGE to 1)
+    NEW n (clear BASIC program, set PAGE to n)

 Declaration Statements
 ----------------------
-    CLEAR clears all variables and stacks
+    CLEAR (clears all stacks)
     DATA
     DEF FN
     DIM